-Buy that baking soda container, rip the top off, and put it in the back of your fridge.
-This keeps things nice and clean-smelling.
+Open a container of baking soda and put it in the back of your fridge.
+This will keep things smelling clean.

-This neutralizes acids and bases, meaning that when particles and bacteria travel through the air (thank you, fridge fan), baking soda can actually kill some of them.
+This also neutralizes acids and bases, meaning that when particles and bacteria travel through the air, baking soda kills some of them.

 Put your baking soda directly underneath the fan in your fridge for the best effect.

-If food goes bad in the fridge, which can spore and spread to other foods, and latch onto the surfaces inside of your fridge.
-Causing mould inside your refrigerator, which is both unsightly and unhygienic.
+If food goes bad in the fridge, spores can spread to other foods and latch onto the surfaces inside your fridge, causing mold inside your refrigerator, which is both unsightly and unhygienic.

-If the food that goes bad is in a sealed plastic container, and it is truly sealed all the way, then the bacteria will stay inside of that container.
+However, if the food goes bad in a sealed plastic container, the bacteria will stay inside that container.
 The same can work for food-safe Ziploc bags.

 FIFO stands for first in, first out.
 It’s a term used in food service to ensure that new food goes behind the older food, so you aren’t allowing foods to go bad before using them.

-It’s especially good to do when storing fresh groceries in your fridge, as these tend to reach their best before date quicker than most foods in your fridge.
+It’s good to do when storing fresh groceries in your fridge, as these tend to reach their expiry date quicker than most foods in your fridge.

-This is where you store half of the food that you eat, on a daily basis – so its best to keep it clean.
+Your refrigerator stores most of the food you eat daily – so it’s best to keep it clean.

 Be thorough when cleaning your refrigerator.
-Ensuring you’ve sanitized every surface, regardless of whether or not food will come in direct contact with it, you should be good to go.
+Ensuring you’ve sanitized every surface, regardless of whether or not food will come in direct contact with it.

-It’s easy to forget about it when the door is closed, and it’s out of sight, but make it a habit to clean your fridge out entirely at least once every two weeks to reduce bacterial growth, and remove any foods which may be nearing their expiry date.
+It’s easy to forget about it when the door is closed and it’s out of sight, but make it a habit to clean your fridge at least once every two weeks to reduce bacterial growth and remove any foods which may be nearing their expiry date.